-This loop can be hiked in a single long, strenuous day, but with four campgrounds it is also a good backpacking route.
+This loop can be hiked in a single long, strenuous day, but with four campgrounds it’s also a good backpacking route.
 It can also be ridden on horseback or mountain bike.
-Unless you happen to visit during the Cuneo Creek trail trial weekend or the Grasshopper Peak Redwoods Run, the loop offers solitude with no traffic noise and few visitors.
+Unless you happen to visit during the Cuneo Creek Endurance Ride in mid-September or the Grasshopper Peak Redwoods Run in early June, the loop offers solitude with no traffic noise and few visitors.

 Like all the upland trails in Humboldt Redwoods, this hike can be a little monotonous since the scenery is mostly second-growth and non-redwood forest.
-Nonetheless there are still some interesting features.
+But there are still some interesting features.
 Although the route is almost entirely wooded, due to the elevation change there’s a very gradual evolution in the appearance of the forest.
 The first third of the hike winds in and out of old-growth redwood uplands, and although it’s not especially impressive (in part because the trail mostly skirts the old growth), there is one small scenic patch of big redwoods at Whiskey Flat Trail Camp.
 Leaving the camp, the trail climbs into mixed-species conifer forest, which in the last few miles before the summit opens up and becomes somewhat more interesting.

-The hike has a strenuous elevation and takes at least 7 hours.
+The hike has a strenuous elevation profile and takes at least 7 hours.
 Except for the short spur trail to the summit, the entire route is on gravel roads.
 Hiking boots with a deep tread are helpful, as the gravel provides poor footing, especially while descending.

 Here’s the trailhead location in Google Maps.